 681 Florida Street

 We envision a future where everyone can thrive, regardless of income, race, spoken language, gender identity, and more.
-681 Florida is a key step in helping us build this future by providing 130 affordable homes for individuals and families in San Francisco, including families who were formerly unhoused.
+681 Florida is a key step in helping us build this future by providing 130 affordable homes for people with low incomes in San Francisco (24-85% AMI), including families who were formerly unhoused.
 The project is a joint venture between TNDC and the Mission Economic Development Agency (MEDA).

-Located in the vibrant Mission community, 681 Florida will be a nine-story family-friendly building with all-around support, including diverse social services, ample outdoor courtyard spaces, and urban agriculture programming on the roof.
-With onsite social workers and Property Management, tenants will have a built-in support network to help them adjust to their new home, feel welcome, and remain stably housed.
+Located in the vibrant Mission community, 681 Florida is a nine-story family-friendly building with all-around support, including diverse social services, ample outdoor courtyard spaces, and urban agriculture programming on the roof.
+With onsite social workers and property management from TNDC and a part-time resource officer from MEDA, tenants have a built-in support network to help them adjust to their new home, feel welcome, and remain stably housed.

-In addition to these services, amenities include secured bicycle parking, an onsite childcare Unit, onsite laundry, and a large community room with warming kitchen.
+In addition to these services, amenities include secured bicycle parking, an onsite childcare Unit, onsite laundry, and a large community room with a warming kitchen.
 The ground floor also includes 9,250 square feet of commercial space dedicated as a community-arts Production Distribution Repair (PDR) space.
-In partnership with local arts nonprofit Carnaval, this commercial space will provide programming not limited to arts, dance, music, gathering, and event space tailored to serve residents and the Mission community.
-Notably, this project will be all-electric with high sustainability goals.
+In partnership with Cultura y Arte Nativa de las Americas (CANA), a nonprofit organization who organizes the annual Carnaval Festival, provides community, arts, and events programming to the building and surrounding community.
+Notably, this project is all-electric with high sustainability goals.
 This project will pursue a Platinum GreenPoint Rating, Fitwel certification, and is a part of the International Living Future Institute’s Living Building Challenge.

-Construction began in October 2020 and residents are expected move in at the end of 2022.
+Construction began in October 2020 and residents began moving in September 2022.

 *Project details and timelines are proposed and subject to change.
 This description was last updated on 9.28.2022.